connectomicslab/connectomemapper3/paper/paper.md

   with tools of the BIDS ecosystem such as pybids [@Yarkoni:2019].
-While the BIDS-Derivatives extension to organize network data is being developed, in which we are actively participating, both structural and functional connectomes generated with CMP3 are saved by default in `.tsv` files and as graph objects with Python pickle format, that can be directly analyzed using the
-  \href{https://networkx.org/documentation/stable/tutorial.html}{NetworkX} Python library, which offers many general purpose algorithms to explore graphs as well as tools to compute local and global network properties.
+While the BIDS-Derivatives extension to organize network data is being developed, in which we are actively participating, both structural and functional connectomes generated with CMP3 are saved by default as graph edge lists in `.tsv` files, that can be directly analyzed using the \href{https://networkx.org/documentation/stable/tutorial.html}{NetworkX}, a Python library which offers many algorithms and tools to explore graphs and compute local and global network properties.
-Connectivity matrices can also be exported to Matlab as MAT-files and fed to the
+Connectivity matrices exported to Matlab as MAT-files and fed to the
   \href{www.brain-connectivity-toolbox.net}{Brain Connectivity Toolbox}, which is a powerful toolbox containing a large selection of network measures for the characterization of brain connectivity datasets.
-Finally, connectomes can be saved in generic file formats such as GraphML, GML and DOT to interface with a lot of general purpose software packages for graph analysis such as
-  \href{www.cytoscape.org}{Cytoscape} or \href{www.gephi.org}{Gephi}.
+Finally, connectomes can be saved in GraphML format to interface with a lot of general purpose software packages for graph analysis such as \href{www.cytoscape.org}{Cytoscape} or \href{www.gephi.org}{Gephi}.
 Not only this ensures that the connectome files can be opened by the most popular software packages used in this field to perform complex network analyzes, but also this eases the reuse of all outputs in the BIDS ecosystem.